 From shelving to solar power there are many accessories available to optimise working in your shed.

 For adding your own shelves and hooks, wood has the edge over the other options as all you need are some screws and a screwdriver.

-That said, metal and higher-priced plastic sheds can be adapted too often with the manufacturer’s product specific extras.
+That said, metal and higher-priced plastic sheds can be adapted too often with the manufacturer’s product-specific extras.

 How Are Your DIY Skills?

 Plastic sheds are the lightest to handle and are quite easy to assemble.
-Some of the high-tech engineered plastic walls may appear flimsy during construction but, once completed, can offer excellent strength and are virtually unbreakable.
+Some of the high-tech engineered plastic walls may appear flimsy during construction but once completed, can offer excellent strength and are virtually unbreakable.

 Wooden sheds are somewhere in between the two.
-Wood is easy to work with but does require accurate alignment during build.
+Wood is easy to work with but does require accurate alignment during the build.